By: Nova A.

-Essay writing can be tough, and it is highly important to know how to start an essay effectively.
+Essay writing can be tough, and knowing how to start an essay effectively is highly important.

-Similarly, with any piece of writing, the impression you make on the reader with your introduction sets the tone for the rest of the text.
+Similarly, the impression you make on the reader with your introduction sets the tone for the rest of the text.
 This makes them decide whether or not they want to invest their time reading it further.
-Thus, making the introduction a highly critical part of any paper or essay.
+So starting effectively is a highly critical part of any paper or essay.

-If you are stuck at this stage, unsure how to begin writing, then this is just the right place for you.
+If you are stuck at this stage and unsure how to begin, then this is just the right guide for you.

 Similar to the different types of essays, there are several different ways to start an essay.
 However, the most commonly followed way is the hamburger essay method.

 This method is also known as the introduction, body, and conclusion.
-Where the hamburger buns are the introduction and the conclusion, and the main ingredient – the meat is the body of the essay.
+Where the hamburger buns are the introduction and the conclusion.
+And the main ingredients are the body paragraphs of the essay.

-Follow this method to know how to start off an essay.
+Follow this method to know how to start an essay.

 “How to Start an Introduction for an Essay?”